 Most people know that ultraviolet (UV) radiation from the sun can damage your skin cells, but did you know that UV-A and UV-B radiation can also cause a variety of eye problems?
 UV-A radiation can hurt the macula while UV-B rays damage the front of the eye.
 When shopping for sunglasses, opt for a pair that blocks 100% of UV-A and UV-B radiation.

-If you need advanced treatment to protect your vision, schedule an appointment with a CHI St. Luke’s Health ophthalmologist.
+If you need advanced treatment to protect your vision, schedule an appointment with a St. Luke’s Health ophthalmologist.
 As a U.S. News and World Report High Performing Hospital in ophthalmology for 2019-2020, our team can offer the care you need to look confidently into the future.

 American Academy of Ophthalmology | Are Computer Glasses Worth It?

 NIH | Keep Your Eyes Healthy